warproxxx/warproxxx.github.io/_posts/2020-5-20-Price-Discovery.md

 This data is more explanatory than the previous one.
 This year Bitfinex, Huobi and OkEx, Tether based exchanges have high correlation with price increases.
 Bitmex has with decreases.
 This goes in with the theories I have been reading on reddit about how Tether based exchanges are trying to push the price up and Bitmex is pushing the price down.
 But concluding this would be cherry picking ignoring other years.
 Going back to the chart, CME dosen't seem to be influencing price in any direction.
 It has had high correlation with whatever direction the price went in. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3353583">Alexander et al, 2019</a> had that Bitmex was responsible for price falls more often than an increase.
 But in our data if we look at the <a href="/static/bitmex_dom.html">this chart</a>, Bitmex seems to be leading movement in every direction.

-# Conclusion
+# Conclusion and Limitations
+My analysis does not include market data for other derivative exchanges like Huobi, OkEx, Binance and Deribit.
+So, all future market's influence may be going to Bitmex.
+I did not added their data because they started having an influence recently.
+A more fair assesment of this can be interpreting the futures market as powerful instead of Bitmex itself.
+But Bitmex's contribution cannot be underestimented for it dominated volume for most of time (until recently) and even brough the concept of perpetual swaps.

 This conclusion was enough for to shift my focus from a <a hre="/Backtest-to-Live-Ethereum-finex/">Bitfinex based trading algorithm</a> to a <a href="/Backtest-to-Live-Bitcoin-mex/">Bitmex based one</a>.
 Since it has been giving me good results adding my confidence in this analysis.
+I plan to move to other liquidity exchanges too once I need more liquidity.
+I that time, I can do an analysis including more exchanges.